 - If a company selects to offer such benefits, it must do so while obeying its determined policy or service contract.

-- A company will need to be able to pay a worker for accumulated vacation upon departure from service if its policy or contract offers for such imbursement.
+- A company will need to be able to pay a worker for accumulated vacation upon departure from service if its policy or contract offers for such reimbursement.

-Neither Utah’s Parliament nor its law courts have presented any important guidance concerning other possible vacation policy matters.
+Neither Utah’s government nor its laws have presented any important guidance concerning other possible vacation policy matters.

 It is unspoken whether a corporation can create a rule or come into an agreement for the following:

-- Rejecting workers imbursement for accrued holiday leave upon leaving from service
+- Rejecting workers reimbursement for accrued holiday leave upon leaving from service

-- Refute expense for amassed vacation to an worker upon separation from service if its rule or agreement is soundless on the situation
+- Refute expense for amassed vacation to a worker upon separation from service

 - Instrument a “use-it-or-lose-it” type of policy requiring workers to use their leave by a certain time or lose it

-Even though Utah’s establishments do not speak much regarding vacation policy matters, due to the contractual stress Utah has placed on vacation rules, a company is likely free to instrument the vacation policy of its selecting, as well as strategies for penalization of accumulated vacation leave upon parting from service.
+Even though Utah’s government does not speak much regarding vacation policy matters, due to the contractual stress Utah has placed on vacation rules, a company is likely free to instrument the vacation policy of its selecting, as well as strategies for penalization of accumulated vacation leave upon parting from service.